 \subsection{Geometric Agreement}

-Every robot has its own local coordinate system which can be defined by the \emph{directions}, \ie $X$ and $Y$ axes, and the \emph{orientations}, \ie the positive and negative side of each axis.
-We can consider some levels of consistency among the robots on their local compass: \emph{total agreement}, when all the robots agree on the directions and orientations of both axes; \emph{partial agreement}, when all the robots agree on the direction and orientation of only one axis or they agree on \emph{chirality} which means a sense of the orientation of the axes, \ie clockwise or counter-clockwise; or \emph{no agreement}, when there is no agreement among the local coordinate system of each robot.

-In this paper, we assume \emph{total agreement} that all the robots in $\RR$ agree on the directions and orientations of both axes, but no robot knows the position of the origin.
-In other words, no robot knows its global coordinate, however, all the robots agree on the sense of directions, \eg north, south, east, and west.
+Every robot has its own local coordinate system that can be defined by \emph{directions} (\ie $X$ and $Y$ axes) and \emph{orientations} (\ie positive and negative sides) of each axis.
+We can consider some levels of consistency among robots on their local compass: \emph{total agreement}, when all robots agree on the directions and orientations of both axes; \emph{partial agreement}, when all robots agree on the direction and orientation of only one axis or on the \emph{chirality}, which means a sense of axis orientation (\ie clockwise or counter-clockwise); or \emph{no agreement}, when no agreement exists among the local coordinate system of each robot.
+In the problems considered in this paper, we assumed \emph{no agreement} and \emph{total agreement} respectively.
+Note that the latter means that all robots in $\RR$ agree on the directions and orientations of both axes, but no robot agrees on the position of the origin.
+In other words, no robot knows its global coordinate, but all agree on the sense of direction (\eg north, south, east, and west).